-Prerequisite: Successful completion of AR/GD280 Digital photography or permission of the instructor.
+Prerequisite: AR280 or permission of the instructor.
 Students must obtain a digital camera for use.

 Advanced digital photography offers students an opportunity to delve deeper into the exploration of photography as a digital medium for artistic and journalistic expression of an idea.
 Students create work for projects designed to challenge their creative ability and increase their comprehension of the technology.
-The course includes both on-site photography and advanced Photoshop techniques for photo display.